infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 You can list both the passports you've created for other users to join your networks and the passports issued by other users for you to join their networks:

 ```
-$> infinit-passport --list --as alice
+$> infinit passport --list --as alice
 alice/cluster: bob
 ```